crenexi/cxu_slack-cm/README.md

 ## Permissions

-The Slack bot scopes in `manifest.ts` include only a few basic permissions to enable reading and writing to channels and im.
-We use the Slack API in only two cases:
+The Slack bot scopes in `manifest.ts` include only a few basic permissions to enable reading and writing to channels.
+We use the Slack API in only one case:

 1. Use of `client.conversations.info` to get the channel name for display purposes
-2. Use of `client.conversations.open` to message the user (for DRO and Order)

 ## Templates